 If your goal is to snorkel all or most of the spots on the island, you will need to rent a car.
 It is easy on the island with many major companies to choose from.

-You have many options for accommodations on Curacao: resorts, hotels, Bed & Breakfasts, and vacation rentals.
+You have many options for accommodations on Curacao: resorts, hotels, bed and breakfasts, and vacation rentals.
 Read our Curacao accommodations page for help choosing.